LynLynHol/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script counts the total number of directories on the PATH This script prints environmental variables
-This script lists local variables, environmental variables and functions
+This script lists local variables, environmental variables and functions This script creates a local variable with the name best and value school